Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-• Faster than creating new objects
+• Faster than creating new objects from scratch

-Summary: java Design Patterns at a Glance
+Summary – Java Design Patterns at a Glance

 Pattern Real-Life Analogy When to Use